panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 An enum is a data structure that defines a finite set of named constants.
 Each constant can be accessed by its name.

+Enums make the code more readable, more explicit, and removes the use of magic strings or numbers.

 Let's consider the sizes of a T-shirt: `Small`, `Medium`, and `Large`.

 A simple way (yet not the most optimal, see the approaches below) to create an enum in JavaScript is using a [plain JavaScript object](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics).